huggingface/dataset-viewer/docs/source/statistics.md

 The following measures are returned for float data types:

-* minimum, maximum, mean, and standard deviation values
+* minimum, maximum, mean, median, and standard deviation values
 * number and proportion of `null` and `NaN` values (`NaN` values are treated as `null`)
 * histogram with 10 bins